-I reminded my colleagues that the Congress, through previous legislation had authorized comprehensive studies to be carried out to determine the relationship, if any, between those discases and agent orange, and that we ought to be very cautious as to pre-empting the study results.
-But, Mr. Speaker, we all knew that data from many of these studies would not be available for some time and that some data already existed even though it was not accepted by some as being actually valid and even though it was said to be in need of further scientific analyzia.
+I reminded my colleagues that the Congress, through previous legislation had authorized comprehensive studies to be carried out to determine the relationship, if any, between those diseases and agent orange, and that we ought to be very cautious as to preempting the study results.
+But, Mr.